Superalgos/Superalgos/Bitcoin-Factory/Test-Client/README.md

 ### Update your User Profile

 Before you can participate within the Superalgos P2P network, You need to add a few nodes to your User Profile.
-Once these nodes are added and configured propertly you will need to contribute your updated profile to the Governance repo and make sure that it is merged by the PR merging bot.
+Once these nodes are added and configured properly you will need to contribute your updated profile to the Governance repo and make sure that it is merged by the PR merging bot.

 Here is the complete list of nodes you need to add to your profile and how to configure them.